NickGonzalez04/react-shopping-cart/README.md

 - If you look in the `App.js` you'll notice there are currently two state properties - `products` to keep track of all available products, and `cart` that will keep track of all the items in our `cart`.

 - You'll also notice inside of our `App.js` we have 3 components.
-A navigation component and two route based components.
+ - A navigation component and two route based components.
   Each of those components are all being passed either our `cart` state or `product` state as props, when we start to scale our application and add more props our codebase is going to start to become very cumbersome and will make our application hard to work with.

-- To combat this from happening we're going to refactor our application to use `Context API`, making it easier and more effiecent to access data across our application.
+- To combat this from happening we're going to refactor our application to use `Context API`, making it easier and more efficient to access data across our application.

 **STEP 1 - Creating ProductContext**